Lungisani20/Portfolio/README.md

 # NDUKENHLE LUNGISANI MKHWANAZI

 ## About Me
-I am a Computer Informatic student with a strong interest in Data Science, and Information Systems.
+I am a Informatic student with a strong interest in Data Science, and Information Systems.
 I enjoy building practical solutions that solve real-world problems and improve business processes.

 ## What I Do
 - Data Analysis